Cavestyle/WebMvcRestApi.Tests/README.md

 # WebMvcRestApi.Tests

-1. Examples of Unit and Integration testing using XUnit and
+Examples of Unit and Integration testing using XUnit, Fluent Assertions and WebApplicationFactory.CreateClient